jupyter/nbconvert/docs/source/usage.rst

   git checkout 3.5.0
   cd ..

-Alternative, you can download a zip (or tar.gz) file containing reveal.js from https://github.com/hakimel/reveal.js/releases/tag/3.5.0, but be sure to unzip (or untar) the file to a directory named reveal.js.

 Then we need to tell nbconvert to point to this local copy.
 To do that we use the ``--reveal-prefix`` command line flag to point to the local copy.

 .. code-block:: shell